bobcook/just_angular_files/README.md

 ## Deployment Procedure

+For current physical architecture as of 4/11/16, see `/doc/stayingsharp_physical_architecture.png`

 ### Frontend Deployment Configuration

 To deploy to AWS S3 + Cloudfront, you'll need to configure aws client: